cam-11/intelligent-workflow-assistant/README.md

   "message": "I am unable to access my account and I have an urgent deadline!"
 }

-Future Extensibility (The Next Steps)
+Future Extensibility (The Next Steps):

 Instant Notifications: Add a Slack/Discord node to ping the team immediately for "High" urgency tasks.

 Sentiment Analysis: Track customer frustration levels numerically to prioritize angry customers.